kyma-project/test-infra/.github/actions/image-builder/README.md

 ## **oidc-token**

-JWT token exposed by **expose-jwt** github action, which is JWT token sign by github containing information about runnig workflow.
+JWT token exposed by **expose-jwt** github action, which is JWT token signed by github, containing information about running workflow.

 Required: **true**